A new way of working

 On 1 June 2018, the European Commission presented legislative proposals for the reform of the CAP.

-The reform covers three regulations, due to enter into force on 1 January 2023:
+The reform covers three regulations, which will generally apply from 1 January 2023:

-The regulations must first be adopted by the European Parliament and the Council of the EU before entering into force.
-For the years 2021 and 2022, a transitional regulationis in place, bridging the gap between current and new legislation.
+For the years 2021 and 2022, a transitional regulation is in place, bridging the gap between current and new legislation.